henriquecastror/open-code-community/content/contact/contact.md

 ---

-We are open for contributions for anyone willing to help us.
-If you want to have your code posted in this website and your name in the Collaborators section, send us your codes.
+This project is and will always be open for contributions from anyone willing to help.
+If you want to have your code posted on this website and your name in the Collaborators section, send us your codes.

-Because we do not have assitencial staff, please use the templates below to create your own material.
+Because we do not have staff, please use the templates below to create your own material.

 Follow these steps:

 1) Download the following files: (Template for author section), (template of code).

 2) In (template of code), you have several comments.
-Include your text and your code in the appropriated spaces.
+Include your text and your code in the appropriate  spaces.

 3) Send your code to the email: